aboulang/stochquantum/README.md

 # stochquantum
-Zeta Lisp simulation of quantum effects in asynchronous systems
+Zeta Lisp simulation of quantum effects in asynchronous systems.

+See the included pdfs for reports on this research.